 - If possible, stoves should be connected to a chimney flue.
 Many older homes have capped stovepipe thimbles in rooms once heated by stoves.
 You can also remove the nonfunctioning furnace pipe from its flue entrance and hook up your stove or heater in its place.
 Sometimes a stove pipe can be extended through a window to provide proper venting of gases.

 - NOTE: There are some risks associated with some heating methods.
-Please visit this webpage for more information.
 Scroll down or click here to see important safety considerations.

 - Camping Stores are a wonderful place to find gadgets that will take you through these crises times.